 Camera surveillance operates within Department of Health premises for work-related, health and safety reasons and for the investigation and prosecution of criminal offences.

 Footage will only be accessed by persons authorised to do so.
 Should an incident occur, footage may be provided for law enforcement purposes or civil or criminal proceedings.
 The CCTV footage will be retained for 90 days.
 This period may be extended where an incident has occurred or where requested by authorised personnel.
-Your information will not be given to any other person or agency unless authorised by law.
+Your information will not be given to any other person or agency unless where the disclosure is authorised or required by or under law.

 Enquiries regarding CCTV footage operating within Department of Health should be made to the Department of Housing and Public Work by phoning security on +61 7 3234 0777.
 Enquiries about footage from HHSs should be made directly to the HHS concerned.